namine92/namine92.github.io/content/android/v2/index.md

 }
 ```

-Secondly, MapsIndoors rely on Java 8 features, so you must add the following compile options, also in *android* section of your *build.gradle* file:
+MapsIndoors rely on Java 8 features, so you must add the following compile options, also in *android* section of your *build.gradle* file:

 ```groovy
 android {